ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 If you want to follow along with this post in your IDE you might need to install some tools.
 It won't take long and you can find [Tauri's official guide](https://tauri.app/v1/guides/getting-started/prerequisites) on their website.

 For those of you who haven't written any Rust before, don't be scared.
 Rust is one of the best programming languages ever made.
 If you aren't convinced then five minutes of watching [No Boilerplate on YouTube](https://www.youtube.com/c/NoBoilerplate) will make you fall in love.
 For those yet to learn rust, there are so many [free YouTube tutorials](https://www.youtube.com/results?search_query=learn+rust+).
-If you want to purchase a course then I recommend the amazing [Rust for JavaScript developers](https://rustforjs.dev/).
+There is also an amazing paid course called [Rust for JavaScript developers](https://rustforjs.dev/).

 # Create our project